Codelocks/customer-examples/README.md

 # What is NetCode

-NetCode is the smart way to generate time-sensitive code which allow for temporary access to a compatible lock.
+NetCode is the smart way to generate time-sensitive codes which allow for temporary access to a compatible lock.
 NetCodes start at specific date and times for set durations.

 ## NetCode Notes